dinhanhthi/dinhanhthi.com/_posts/2018-07-21-for-the-editors-only.md

 - `img`: thumbnail of the post .
 - `bigimg`: background photo of the post (showing on shared post on facebook)
 - `update: 1`: if you just update the content of the post.
 Notice that, the badge "update" is only showed if the updated date is under 7 days.
+- `writing: 1`: if you are writing the post, it's not finished yet.
+- `mychoice: 1`: if you make this post as your best choice.

+## Reading file

+- `reading: 1`: if you're reading this book.
+- `mychoice: 1`: if you make this book as your best choice.

 ## Inset figures